-MGS ACHIEVEMENT STANDARDS No. of Credits
+MGS ACHIEVEMENT STANDARDS No. of Credits Ext.

-91466 91468 Investigate a nutritional issue affecting the well-being of New Zealand society.
-Analyse a food related ethical dilemma for New Zealand society.
-Ext.
 Int.
-5 5

-91470 91471 4 4

-Total No. of Credits 18
+91466 Investigate a nutritional issue affecting the well-being of New Zealand society.
+5 91468 Analyse a food related ethical dilemma for New Zealand society.
+5 91470 Evaluate conflicting nutritional information relevant to well-being in New Zealand society 4 91471 Analyse the influences of food advertising on well-being.
+4 Total No. of Credits 18